-Grandparents Raising Grandchildren Trust New Zealand is a registered not for profit organisation that provides nationwide support services, to around 6000 full time grandparent and whanau carers in New Zealand.
+Grandparents Raising Grandchildren Trust New Zealand is a registered not for profit organisation that provides nationwide support services, to 5700+* full time grandparent and other whanau care families - representing over 9,000 carers raising around 16,000 children and young people in New Zealand. [*October 2021]

-For more than 95% of the families we work with the grandparents have become full-time caregivers as a result of a traumatic event or family breakdown where there has been serious issues with the parents.
-Often it is due to the drugs and/or alcohol abuse, violence, neglect, mental illness, imprisonment or death of one or both parents.
-But for the grandparents/kin taking on the responsibility for the care of the grandchildren/kin the children would be faced with state care.
+For more than 95% of the families we work with, the grandparents have become full-time caregivers as a result of a traumatic event or family breakdown where there have been serious issues with the parents.
+Often it is due to drugs and/or alcohol abuse, violence, neglect, mental illness, imprisonment, or death of one or both parents.
+If it weren't for the grandparents/kin taking on the responsibility for the care of the grandchildren/kin, the children would be faced with state care.
 The fallout for both the grandchildren and grandparents is life changing and requires a deep understanding of their needs as they work to reform their family and rebuild the lives of the children.

 Will you come dance with me in the sun, come hold my hand and join with me,

 together united for the sake of our moko, for those of you who are in the shadows,

 not knowing where to turn, come forward and see our open hand,